YunoHost/doc/dev.md

-# Contributing to the Yunohost core
+## Contributing to the Yunohost core

-You wish to implement a new feature in the Yunohost core, but don't know how to proceed ?
+You wish to add a new feature in the Yunohost core, but don't know how to proceed ?
 This guide takes you through the various steps of the development and contribution process.

-If you're looking for stuff to implement or fix, the bugtracker is [here](https://dev.yunohost.org/issues/) !
+If you're looking for stuff to implement or fix, the bug-tracker is [here](https://dev.yunohost.org/issues/) !

+**Come say hi to us in the [dev chatroom](xmpp:dev@conference.yunohost.org?join)** !
+If you don't have an XMPP client, you can join using the widget at the bottom right of this page.

-## Setting up a development environment
+### Setting up a development environment

 - **Use [ynh-dev](https://github.com/YunoHost/ynh-dev)** (see the README) to setup a development environment - locally in a virtual machine, or on a VPS.
-  This will setup a working Yunohost instance, using git repositories and symlinks.
-That way, you will be able to edit files, test your changes, commit stuff and push/pull directly from your development environment.
+  This will setup a working Yunohost instance, using directly the git repositories (with symlinks).
+That way, you will be able to edit files, test your changes in real time, commit stuff and push/pull directly from your development environment.

-- Implement and test your feature.
+- **Implement and test your feature**.
 Depending on what you want to develop, you will want to :
-   - **Python/CLI core** : work in `/vagrant/yunohost/`, i.e. the Python/CLI core
+   - **Python/CLI core** : work in `/vagrant/yunohost/`
    - **Web administration interface** : work in `/vagrant/yunohost-admin/`
-   - You can also work on the other projects (SSOwat, moulinette) in similar ways
+   - You can also work on the other projects on which Yunohost is built (SSOwat, moulinette) in similar ways

-## Developping on the Yunohost Python/CLI core
+### Working on the Yunohost Python/CLI core

-- Work in `/vagrant/yunohost/`
+- Work in `/vagrant/yunohost/`.

+- Run `/vagrant/ynh-dev use-git yunohost`.

 - The actionsmap file (`data/actionsmap/yunohost.yml`) defines the various categories, actions and arguments of the yunohost CLI.
 Define how you want